wenglor/wenglor-robot-vision/docs/4_0_robot_vision_server/4_1_basics/4_1_1_camera_on_robot.md

 </tr>
 </table>

 After calibration, an optional verification step can be performed to check its accuracy.
 Applying it, moves the robot TCP to the bottom left corner of the calibration plate (with an adjustable safety height offset).
 It is necessary that the calibration plate was not moved between the calibration and the verification step.
-In case of bad results, check the setup and re-run the calibration.
+In case of bad results, check the setup and rerun the calibration.

 > **NOTE**
 >